c64cryptoboy/ChiptuneSAK/docs/workflow.md

 ## MChirp
-MChirp is closely related to chirp, but is measure aware, and is used when reasoning about sheet music measures/bars.
+MChirp is measure aware, and is used when reasoning about sheet music measures/bars.
 MChirp is quantized, and has no single-channel polyphony (polyphony across channels is expected).

 Chirp can be converted to MChirp and vise versa.
 Because each format retains different details, the conversion is necessarily lossy.

+## RChirp
+RChirp is used when reasoning about row-based music representations, and representing chip-specific effects associated with those rows.
+RChirp is quantized, and has no single-channel polyphony (polyphony across channels is expected).

+Chirp can be converted to RChirp and vise versa.
+Because each format retains different details, the conversion is necessarily lossy.

-# Workflow Components
+# Workflow Components (TODO: Rework this section)

 ## FileToChirp
 * Input: